-The Backbone Transmission Network (BTRAIN) Project is designed to facilitate the connection of the rural and semi urban areas to the National Transmission Backbone Infrastructure via deployment of hybrid technology infrastructure (underground/aerial/wireless fibre connectivity).
+The Backbone Transmission Network (BTRAIN) Project is designed to facilitate the connection of the unserved and underserved areas to the National Transmission Backbone Infrastructure via deployment of hybrid technology infrastructure (underground/aerial/wireless fibre connectivity).
 The USPF will implement this project through Public-Private-Partnership (PPP) with Implementers/licensees by offering subsidies determined through efficient, effective and sustainable competitive solution.

-The objective is to extend broadband backbone and point of access to the underserved/unserved areas.
+The objective is to extend broadband backbone and point of access to the underserved/unserved areas via the following means:

 The subsidies are determined and awarded through a competitive bidding process.
 Each year, tender invitations are published for operators to compete for the available subsidies to deploy the fibre optic cables.